makoit/fastapi_project_template/README.md

 ## project structure

-Optional folders can be deleted if not required.
+- optional folders can be deleted if not required
+- in the main folder can be found config example & docker-compose file for local dev deployment

 ```
 ├───scripts (includes useful shell scripts)